ramuta/gae-2nd-gen-examples/README.md

 ## Examples

-- **simple-gae-app**: A simple Flask app with all the basic GAE settings needed.
+- **[simple-gae-app](https://github.com/smartninja/gae-2nd-gen-examples/tree/master/simple-gae-app)**: A simple Flask app with all the basic GAE settings needed.
 No database included here.
-- **simple-app-datastore**
+- **[simple-app-datastore](https://github.com/smartninja/gae-2nd-gen-examples/tree/master/simple-app-datastore)**: A simple Flask app that allows you to store items in Datastore (Datastore Emulator is used).
 - **simple-app-datastore-tests**
 - **simple-app-sql**
 - **simple-app-sql-tests**